tldr-pages/tldr/pages/common/detox.md

 `detox {{file}}`

-- Show how detox would rename all of the files in a directory tree:
+- Show how detox would rename all the files in a directory tree:

 `detox --dry-run -r {{directory}}`